biosustain/dsp_docker_training/_sources/course_contents/HandsOn.md

 Excercise:

-Pull the publicly available `debian:bullseye-slim` container and verify it has been downloaded
+Pull the publicly available `debian:bookworm-slim` container and verify it has been downloaded

 Solution:

 ```
-docker pull debian:bullseye-slim
+docker pull debian:bookworm-slim
 docker images
 ```